attack-monkey/immutable_state_stores/README.md

 Zeron also has a debug mode that is turned on with `debug().on()`.
 Zeron's Debugger `console.logs` any state changes when set to on.

-Put all this together and it makes it extremely easy to monitor state changes, and the functions that cause them.
+Put all this together and it makes it extremely easy to monitor state changes.

 ```javascript